neuertlab/TrueSpot-ReferenceData/Documentation.md

 ```

 ### Performance Metrics - Simulated Images Subpixel Fit
-The boiler-plate code for the subpixel fit analyses are also in `simResults.R`, and the output is in Table S11A-C as of writing.
-Quartiles, mean, standard deviation, and Mann-Whitney comparisons were also run for distributions of spot distances in xy, z, and xyz.
+The boiler-plate code for the subpixel fit analyses are also in `simResults.R`, and the output is in Table S13A-C. Quartiles, mean, standard deviation, and Mann-Whitney comparisons were also run for distributions of spot distances in xy, z, and xyz.
 However, as the n for these sets is extremely high the usefulness of the Mann-Whitney tests is questionable.
 Still, the rough versions of the code used is the same as in the previous section, just using the fit distance datasets and metrics instead.

 ### Parameter Correlations - Simulated Images
 Spearman correlation tests were performed to test for correlation between two parameters in a batch of simulated images (we chose Spearman over Pearson to prioritize non-linear correlations as initial plots seemed to indicate possible prevalence of such relationships for these datasets).
 The code for these too can be found in `simResults.R`.